Red Velvet Cookies with Cream Cheese Filling - FoodByMaria

 16 -18

-Watch out world!
-We have taken the beloved flavors of red velvet cake with cream cheese icing and turned it into a cookie.
+Watch out, world!
+We have taken the beloved flavors of red velvet cake with cream cheese icing and turned them into cookies.
 These red velvet cookies have cream cheese filling and white chocolate chips.
-They are a delicious cookie to make this holiday season (or really anytime).
+They are a delicious cookie to make this holiday season (or anytime).

-• Delicious: The combo of red velvet with the cream cheese filling is so delicious.
-It’ll have you reaching for more
+• Delicious: The combination of red velvet and cream cheese filling is so delicious that you’ll be reaching for more.

 A hand holding a single red velvet cookie